lchifle/Test-Repository-2/README.md

 # Welcome to repository 2

-This text was added locally through branch-1.
+This text was added locally.